samtron1412/docs/sci/math/math-term.md

 - Real numbers: Irrational + Rational
 - Imaginary numbers (complex numbers)

+# Random variable

+- In probability and statistics, a random variable, random quantity, aleatory variable, or stochastic variable is a variable whose possible values are outcomes of a random phenomenon.
+- A random variable's possible values might represent the possible outcomes of a yet-to-be-performed experiment, or the possible outcomes of a past experiment whose already-existing value is uncertain (for example, due to imprecise measurements or quantum uncertainty)
+- A random variable has a probability distribution, which specifies the probability that its value falls in any given interval.
+- Random variables can be
+    + discrete, taking any of a specified finite or countable list of values, endowed with a `probability mass function` characteristic of the random variable's probability distribution
+    + continuous, taking any numerical value in an interval or collection of intervals, via a `probability density function` that is characteristic of the random variable's probability distribution
+    + or a mixture of both types
+- The formal mathematical treatment of random variables is a topic in probability theory.
+    + in that context, a random variable is understood as a function defined on a sample space whose outputs are numerical values

 # Rate of change

 Rate of change play a role whenever we study the relationship between